vjf2/website_template/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Cetaceans
-- Computational Linguistics
+- Behavioral Ecology
-- Information Retrieval
+- Genetics

 # Education to show in About widget
 education: